On the finiteness of the classifying space for the family of virtually cyclic subgroups

 Since Coxeter group and right angled Artin groups are known to satisfy the strong Tits alternative by \cite{NV} and \cite[1.6]{AM}, we have the following

 \begin{cor} Let $G$ be a Coxeter group or a right angled Artin group, then a finitely generated subgroup of $G$ satisfies BVC if and only if it is virtually cyclic. \end{cor}

 Note that \Cref{BVChomology} reduces the study of finitely generated groups with BVC to the case where $H_1(G,\BZ)$ is of rank one or zero.
-If $H_1(G,\BZ)$ is of rank one, then up to replacing $G$ by a finite index subgroup, we can assume $H_1(G,\BZ) \cong \BZ$.
-Then $G$ becomes a semidirect product of the form $H \rtimes \BZ$.
+If $H_1(G,\BZ)$ is of rank one, then $G$ surjects to $\BZ$ and thus $G$ becomes a semidirect product of the form $H \rtimes \BZ$.
 We proceed to study groups of this type.

 Given an automorphism $\phi$ of $G$, we say that two elements $g,h$ in $G$ are $\phi$-conjugate if $g = x h \phi({x^{-1}})$ for some $x\in G$.
 This is an equivalence relation whose equivalence classes are called $\phi$-twisted conjugacy classes.
 For $\phi = \id_G$ one recovers the usual notion of conjugacy.